VincentLindsay/Security-Analysis-Portfolio/SOC homelab/README.md

 # Overview

 - This homelab is an on-premises simulated enterprise SOC environment.
-This lab also combines Active Directory, Splunk SIEM, Wazuh XDR, Zeek, and Suricata for intrusion detection capability.
+This lab also combines Active Directory, Splunk SIEM, and Suricata for intrusion detection capability.
 - Additionally, this lab will also feature a kali linux machine to simulate attacker behavior such as kerberoasting.

 <img width="1208" height="767" alt="image" src="https://github.com/user-attachments/assets/70d6b94b-096c-4323-983c-9ddf42da44ca" />